Basmalakh22/Creational-Design-Patterns/README.md

 - Ensures that a class has only one instance and provides a global point of access to it.
 - Useful when exactly one object is needed to coordinate actions across the system.

+---

+## Prototype

+- Allows cloning of objects to create new instances without the need for new instantiation.